-Talk to your healthcare provider about your treatment options.
+If you’ve been diagnosed with relapsed or metastatic RCC, talk with your healthcare provider about your treatment options.

-Discover convenient dosing that fits your lifestyle.
+Discover a convenient TKI treatment that fits your lifestyle.

 FOTIVDA® (tivozanib) is a prescription medicine used to treat adults with advanced kidney cancer (advanced renal cell carcinoma or RCC) that has been treated with 2 or more prior medicines and has come back or did not respond to treatment.

 It is not known if FOTIVDA is safe and effective in children.

 Possible serious side effects can occur with FOTIVDA.
 Call or see your healthcare provider right away if you develop:

 High blood pressure (hypertension).
 High blood pressure may be severe, including a sudden, severe increase in your blood pressure (hypertensive crisis) that can lead to death.
 Your healthcare provider should check your blood pressure after 2 weeks and at least monthly, and may prescribe medicine to treat high blood pressure.
 You should check your blood pressure regularly and tell your healthcare provider if you have increased blood pressure or experience confusion, headaches, dizziness, chest pain, or shortness of breath.

 Heart failure.
 Heart failure may be serious and sometimes lead to death.
 Your healthcare provider should check for symptoms of heart failure regularly, such as shortness of breath or swelling of your ankles.

 Heart attack and blood clots in your veins or arteries.
 Blood clots may be serious and sometimes lead to death.
 Tell your healthcare provider or get emergency medical help right away if you have: